Online unit clustering in higher dimensions: Introduction

 \section{Introduction}

 Covering and clustering are ubiquitous problems in the theory of algorithms, computational geometry, optimization, and others.
 Such problems can be asked in any metric space, however this generality often restricts the quality of the results, particularly for online algorithms.
-Here we study lower bounds for several such problems in a high dimensional Euclidean space and mostly in the $L_\infty$ norm.
+Here we study lower bounds for several such problems in $\RR^d$, for a positive integer $d$, under the $L_\infty$ norm.
+Recall that a ball under the $L_\infty$ norm is an axis-aligned hypercube.
 We first consider their \emph{offline} versions.

 \begin{problem} \textsc{$k$-Center}.
 Given a set of $n$ points in $\RR^d$ and an integer $k$, cover the set by $k$ congruent balls centered at the points so that the diameter of the balls is minimized. \end{problem}